2026 Higher Learning Commission Campus Visit

-The Higher Learning Commission (HLC) accredits degree-granting post-secondary educational institutions in a region spanning 19 states.
-A full review of accreditation is conducted every ten years.
+The Higher Learning Commission (HLC) accredits degree-granting post-secondary educational institutions.
 During the ten-year cycle, HLC conducts a mid-point evaluation in year four.
-The next evaluation of Rochester Community and Technical College (RCTC) occurs this fall, with a site visit November 9-10, 2020.
-This is a year four mid-point evaluation.
-To prepare for this visit, the College submitted an Assurance Argument demonstrating our compliance with the criteria for accreditation in October 2020.
+The next site visit of Rochester Community and Technical College (RCTC) occurs November 9-10, 2026.
+This is a tenth-year reaffirmation evaluation.
+To prepare for this visit, the College will submit an Assurance Argument demonstrating our compliance with the criteria for accreditation in October 2026.

 RCTC has been accredited since 1923 and received the last full reaffirmation of accreditation in 2017.
 RCTC’s next full reaffirmation will occur in 2027.